Karako Bhavo Nashto

 Swakshetra Guru-in-bhava-10 = too much doctrine

-Perhaps the least difficult condition of karako-bhavo-nashto, but nevertheless a "too much" placement.
+Perhaps the least difficult condition of karako-bhavo-nashto dilemma, but nevertheless a "too much" placement.
 Theoretically, philosophically, dogmatically self-confident Brihaspati residing in karma bhava tends to prefer a program of expansive and tolerant preaching when conforming, constrictive lawful governance is required.

 One may be seen as a well-intentioned and likeable public figure, but not a good governor.
 Hard-working karmasthana wants pragmatic, sober, orderly, rule-bound adherence to structured principles.
 Broad-ranging discussions of philosophical possibility are perceived as blustery and off-point in the contexts of 10 which are concerned not with theory but with social reality.

-Copyright © 1994-2024 by Barbara Pijan Lama* Contact* How to Request a Jyotisha Reading Barbara Pijan Lama Jyotisha Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spiritual Wisdom Cycles of Death and Rebirth The information on barbarapijan.com , including all readings and reports, is provided for educational purposes only.
+Copyright © 1994-2024 by Barbara Pijan Lama * Contact * How to Request a Jyotisha Reading Barbara Pijan Lama Jyotishavidya Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Zukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Calendar Nakshatra Navamsha Marriage Children Treasury Career Spiritual Wisdom Cycles of re-Death and re-Birth The information on barbarapijan.com , including all readings and reports, is provided for educational purposes only.
 Wishing you every happiness and continuing success in studies!

 The information on barbarapijan.com , including all readings and reports, is provided for educational purposes only.
 Wishing you every happiness and continuing success in studies!